comp500/ee-nw/README.md

 ee-nw
 =====

-A node-webkit thing for playing Everybody Edits.
+A [node-webkit](https://github.com/rogerwang/node-webkit) file for playing Everybody Edits.

 Currently unfinished...

-To run, download and put in a folder and run using node-webkit.
+To run, download and put in a folder and run using [node-webkit](https://github.com/rogerwang/node-webkit).